bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Yet, any value in the set the of more special type `B` can appear (at least) in two flavours, that of `A` and that of `B`.
-The data of such a value however is indistinguishable for `A` and `B` using inspection -- by declaration it is typed as `A` in one context and as `B` in another as stated in a program.
+The data of such a value however is indistinguishable for `A` and `B` using inspection -- by declaration it is typed as `A` in one context and as `B` in another.

 #### Type Conversion
 When `B` is generalised to `A` its value (instance) is simply passed along as `A`.
 It effectively _became_ an `A` and will be treated as such from then on.
-Whereas a specialisation from `A` to `B` the value needs to be checked for the more limited specification of `B` before it can be passed along as a `B`.
+Whereas for a specialisation from `A` to `B` the value needs to be checked for the more limited specification of `B` before it can be passed along as a `B`.
 Actual allocation or instantiation of a new value is not necessary as values do not have a reference to their type.
 So while any `B` can become an `A` it is unclear if an `A` can become a `B`.